Company Logo - Home Link

 Named for Ludwig Bemelmans, the creator of the Madeline children’s books, this cocktail lounge has a fine jazz trio, old-school vibes, and killer cocktails.

-This unpretentious lounge opened in the 1960s and has been a popular spot to go grab a drink and hear the staff there belt out show tunes.
+This unpretentious lounge opened in the 1960s and has been a popular spot to grab a drink and listen to the staff belt out show tunes!

 12. Visit Museum Mile

-The stretch of Fifth Avenue between 82nd Street and 105th Street is known as Museum Mile which includes:
+The stretch of Fifth Avenue between 82nd Street and 105th Street is known as Museum Mile.

 The Cooper Hewitt Smithsonian Design Museum is housed in a spectacular mansion built by Andrew Carnegie.